susam/pcface/README.md

 ```

 Each integer represents the dots that must be plotted for every row of
 the glyph.
-For example, `0x00` and `0x00` above means that the top two
+The integers `0x00` and `0x00` at the beginning means that
-rows are blank.
-Then `0xfc` (binary `1111100`) means that the first 6
+the top two rows of the glyph are blank.
+Then `0xfc` (binary
-pixels of the third row are plotted with the font colour and the last
+`1111100`) means that the first 6 pixels of the third row are plotted
-two pixels are blank.
-In this manner, 16 rows of pixels must be
+with the font colour and the last two pixels are left blank.
+In this
-plotted.
+manner, 16 rows of pixels must be plotted.

 Here is an example Python code that reads these bitmaps and plots the
 glyph on standard output using a dot (`.`) for every `0` bit and the